bahramiramazan/offset_similarity/README.md

 ```

-`Note: all other word anlogy datasets are evauated on EqualProbR model trained on wikdiata, while EVALutionEasy/Hard on model trained on EVALution `
+`- Note: all other word anlogy datasets are evauated on EqualProbR model trained on wikdiata, while EVALutionEasy/Hard on model trained on EVALution `

+### Plots and Additional Experiments: